-In the middle of the North Island, Taupō township sits on the north-eastern shore of massive Lake Taupō.
+A popular tour stop in the middle of the North Island, Taupō township sits on the north-eastern shore of massive Lake Taupō.
 Although it may look like you’re on the shores of an ocean inlet, the lake (often said to be about the size of Singapore) is freshwater and is a prime spot for water-skiing, sailing, fishing and kayaking.
-Taupō is conveniently located close to the main North Island ski areas and the world-famous Tongariro Crossing, and the surrounding area offers excellent hiking and mountain biking.
+Taupō is conveniently located close to the main North Island ski areas and the world-famous Tongariro Crossing, and the surrounding area offers excellent hiking, mountain biking and adventure activities.
+If you would like to relax, book a Lake Taupō sailing tour, a popular Lake Taupō tour activity that we at Haka Tours love!

 New Zealand’s largest lake is New Zealand’s largest volcano!